Black Feminist Artists Tour – New Hall Art Collection X Murray Edwards College MCRAugust 11, 2020 6:00 pm - 7:00 pm

 Anastasia Kolomiets is a History of Art undergraduate, University of Cambridge.
 She is also a member of Decolonise History of Art student-led activist group.
 Earlier this year, she was one of a team of students helping to organise International Women’s Day celebration events at the New Hall Art Collection.
 She was on the art editorial team of The Mays, edited by Zoë Matt-Williams and guest edited by artist Oscar Murillo and human rights lawyer Philippe Sands.

-The Murray Edwards MCR is proud to be co-organising this event with the New Hall Art Collection.
+The Murray Edwards MCR is proud co-organise this event with the New Hall Art Collection.
 The MCR, short for “Main Common Room”, is a student body elected by postgraduates (Masters and PhDs) of Murray Edwards College.
 We are a body of dedicated student officers looking after student welfare and making sure that postgraduate students’ views are represented in discussions with the College and University.
 This virtual tour is an initiative under the Black, Asian, Minority Ethnic (BAME) profile.
 The MCR has other dedicated profiles and roles such as the LGBTQ+ Officer, the Green Officer and the Welfare Officer.

 We have compiled a list of organisations aimed at supporting the lives of Black, Indigeous and People Of Colour (BIPOC) and furthering BlPOC causes if you would like to donate after the event.